Atari 7800: Launch

-The 7800 was announced on May 21, 1984.
+The 7800 was announced on May 21, 1984, with units expected to ship in July of that year.
 Thirteen games were announced for the system's launch: Ms. Pac-Man, Pole Position II, Centipede, Joust, Dig Dug, Nile Flyer (eventually released as Desert Falcon), Robotron: 2084, Galaga, Food Fight, Ballblazer, Rescue on Fractalus! (later canceled), Track & Field, and Xevious.
 It was a significant technological leap over the Atari 2600 and Atari 5200.

 On July 2, 1984, Warner Communications sold Atari's Consumer Division to Jack Tramiel.
 All projects were halted during an initial evaluation period.
 GCC had not been paid for their development of the 7800, and Warner and Tramiel fought over who was accountable.
 In May 1985, Tramiel relented and paid GCC.
 This led to additional negotiations regarding the launch titles GCC had developed, then an effort to find someone to lead their new video game division, which was completed in November 1985.
 The original production run of the Atari 7800 languished in warehouses until it was introduced in January 1986.

 The console was released nationwide in May 1986 for $79.95 with games intended for the 7800's debut in 1984.
 It was aided by a marketing campaign with a budget in the "low millions" according to Atari Corporation officials.
 This was substantially less than the $9 million spent by Sega and the $16 million spent by Nintendo.
 The keyboard and high score cartridge planned by Warner were cancelled.
 The 7800 addressed many of the most common complaints with the preceding 5200, including a smaller size, built-in backward compatibility, and an improved controller design.

 In February 1987, Computer Entertainer reported that 100,000 Atari 7800 consoles had been sold in the United States, including those which had been warehoused since 1984.
 This was less than the Master System's 125,000 and the NES's 1.1 million.
 Games were slowly released: Galaga in August, followed by Xevious in November.
 By the end of 1986, the 7800 had 10 games, compared to Sega's 20 and Nintendo's 36.
 Atari would sell over 1 million 7800 consoles by June 1988.

 The Atari 7800 was released in the UK in September 1989 at the price of £69.95.
 It was supplied with two joypad controllers.

 Discontinuation

-On January 1, 1992, Atari Corporation announced the end of production and support for the 7800, 2600, and the 8-bit computer family including the Atari XEGS.
+In 1992, Atari Corporation announced the end of production and support for the 7800, 2600, and the 8-bit computer family including the Atari XEGS.
 At least one game, an unreleased port of Toki, was worked on past this date.
-By the time of the discontinuation, the Nintendo Entertainment System controlled 80% of the North American market while Atari had 12%.
 In Europe, last stocks of the 7800 were sold until summer/fall of 1995.

 Retro Gamer magazine issue 132 reported that according to Atari UK Marketing Manager Darryl Still, "it was very well stocked by European retail; although it never got the consumer traction that the 2600 did, I remember we used to sell a lot of units through mail order catalogues and in the less affluent areas".